lawoooos1/JARVIS-IDS/README.md

 * Pandas
 * Scikit-learn
 * XGBoost
+* Matplotlib
 * Jupyter Notebook
-* Matplotlib

 ---

 ## Project Status

-**Status: Active development**
+**Status: Active Development**

-The current version establishes the initial behavioral detection pipeline and an XGBoost baseline.
-The next stage is improving the dataset, validation methodology, temporal analysis, and separation between heuristic detection and machine-learning evaluation.
+JARVIS-IDS currently establishes a behavior-based network threat detection pipeline, explainable attack classification, engineered behavioral features, and an XGBoost baseline.

+The next stage focuses on improving the dataset, validation methodology, temporal analysis, and separation between heuristic detection and machine-learning evaluation.

-The project focuses on **behavior-based network threat detection, explainable security analytics, and establishing a reliable foundation for future machine-learning-based intrusion detection**.
+The long-term goal is to develop JARVIS-IDS into a more robust **behavior-based network intrusion detection and threat-triage system** capable of combining explainable detection logic with machine-learning techniques.